Investors roll the dice as Apple's value booms

 "We used to say 'if GE goes, then the whole country goes.'
 Now we say 'if Apple goes, the whole country goes,'" Rolfe said.

-Apple joins only a handful of companies - Microsoft (MSFT.O), Exxon Mobil Corp (XOM.N), Cisco (CSCO.O), Intel (INTC.O) and General Electric (GE.N) - that have crossed the $500 billion mark.
+Apple joins only a handful of companies - Microsoft, Exxon Mobil Corp, Cisco, Intel and General Electric - that have crossed the $500 billion mark.
 None of those other stocks was able to sustain that value.

 "How the others - and equities in general - performed after hitting that threshold wasn't good," Jason Goepfert, president of SentimenTrader.com, said in a report last week.